startups.md

 We skipped popularity contests.
 Used a startup filter:

-- Simplicity: Quick setup, intuitive everything.
-Weeks of config?
-Nope - close deals now.
+• Simplicity: Quick setup, intuitive interface.
+Weeks of configuration?
+No - start closing deals now.

-- Power per click: Autos, sequences, calls/SMS, AI summaries, reports - cut manual BS.
+• Power per action: Automations, sequences, calls/SMS, AI summaries, reports - eliminate manual work.

-- Price clarity: No CFO needed for tiers; free/low for small crews.
+• Price clarity: No CFO needed to understand tiers; free or low-cost for small teams.

-- Ecosystem & integrations: Google/Slack/email must-haves.
+• Ecosystem & integrations: Google/Slack/email essentials.
 Isolation kills adoption.

-- Scalability: Custom fields/API for growth - don’t outgrow in months.
+• Scalability: Custom fields/API for growth - avoid outgrowing the platform in months.

 Drew from vendor sites, reviews, roundups like TechRadar’s 2025 best CRMs and SMB picks.

-Attio’s fresh but clicks with founders.
-No rigid boxes - instead, flexible data for custom objects/views/pipelines matching your wild workflow.
-Evolving processes?
+Attio is modern and resonates with founders.
+No rigid structures - instead, flexible data modeling for custom objects, views, and pipelines matching your evolving workflow.
+Processes changing?
 It adapts.

-- Modern model & customs sans enterprise weight; shape CRM to you (Plans).
+• Modern model & customized fields with less enterprise weight; shape CRM to your needs (Plans).

 Pricing snapshot: Free-Enterprise; credits for AI/workflows.
 Check attio.com/pricing.

-Bottom line: Attio balances flex for product teams, AI for admin-haters, fair scaling.
+Bottom line: Attio balances flexibility for product teams, useful AI capabilities, and fair scaling.
+Best fit if you want modern workflow support that adapts as you grow.

 New AI Sales Assistant flags risks, suggests tasks, boosts reps (Features).
 TechRadar 2025: onboarding speed shines (Review).